DataDog/integrations-extras/yugabytedb_managed/README.md

 3. Select the desired configuration from the **Export Configuration** dropdown menu.
 4. Wait for the **Export Status** to show `Active`.

-**Note**: Your cluster cannot associate a configuration when paused or when another operation in progress.
+**Note**: Your cluster cannot associate a configuration when paused or when another operation is in progress.

 For more information on setup, see the [YugabyteDB documentation][4].